veracruz-project/icecap/README.md

 The entire demo resides in the boot partition.
 Power up the board and interact with the demo via serial.

-Note that, if you are running Nix inside of a Docker container, you will have to resolve those links and copy them onto the SD card some other way.
+Note that, if you are building inside of a Docker container, you will have to resolve those links and copy them onto the SD card some other way.
 For example, you could use the IceCap source directory, which is shared between the container and the rest of the system, as a buffer.
 Alternatively, you could run something